 This summer, Dairyko attended a six-week summer program, the Math-to-Industry Boot Camp, to tackle a new challenge—applying the critical thinking skills he has honed in graduate school to the technology industry.
 The program, designed to provide graduate students with training and expertise that is valuable for employment outside of academia, is held at the Institute for Mathematics and its Applications on the University of Minnesota campus.

 “The goal is to get you used to seeing what an industry math problem would be like versus an academic math problem,” he said.

 While there, he worked with a group on designing city infrastructure improvement based on mobility data in Beijing.
 His group worked with GPS data and machine learning models to identify two areas predicted to have dense populations of bike users where enhancing bike culture and related infrastructure could reduce traffic congestion.

-His Iowa State faculty advisers, Leslie Hogben and Michael Young, were the ones who alerted him to the Math-to-Industry Boot Camp, telling him “our goal is to help you get a job doing something you want to do.”
+His Iowa State faculty advisors, Leslie Hogben and Michael Young, were the ones who alerted him to the Math-to-Industry Boot Camp, telling him “our goal is to help you get a job doing something you want to do.”

 “Everyone here is really supportive,” Dairyko said.
 “I like the collaborative environment where we’re all in this together, we all end up doing our own work but if you need to bounce ideas off of people they’re open.”

-Photo by Will Stone
+By Elizabeth Peterson Photo by Will Stone